pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

     return id
 ```

-However, for resource types that do not fit this pattern we'll need to do some additional work.
+For any resource types that do not fit this pattern, we'll need to do some additional work.

 ### Mapping resources with custom ID requirements